-The hypothetical back-tested performance of the Index set forth under "Hypothetical Back-Tested Data and Historical Information" in this term sheet is purely theoretical and does not represent the actual historical performance of the Index and has not been verified by an independent third party.
+The hypothetical back-tested performance of the Index set forth under "Hypothetical Back-Tested Data and Historical Information" in this disclosure supplement is purely theoretical and does not represent the actual historical performance of the Index and has not been verified by an independent third party.
 Hypothetical back-tested performance measures have inherent limitations.
 Alternative modelling techniques might produce significantly different results and may prove to be more appropriate.
-Past performance, and especially hypothetical back-tested performance, is not indicative of future results.
-This type of information has inherent limitations and you should carefully consider these limitations before placing reliance on such information.
+The use of alternative "proxy" performance information in the calculation of hypothetical back-tested weights and levels may have resulted in different, perhaps significantly different, weights and higher levels than would have resulted from the use of actual performance information has inherent limitations and you should carefully consider these limitations before placing reliance on such information.
 Hypothetical back-tested performance is derived by means of the retroactive application of a back-tested model that has been designed with the benefit of hindsight.
+See "The J.P.
+Morgan Mojave Index - Additional Information about Hypothetical Back-tested Performance Data" in the accompanying underlying supplement.